Roll20-Pathfinder-Character-Sheet/Roll20-Pathfinder-Character-Sheet/README.md

 # Pathfinder Character Sheet for Roll20.net

-## Build
-dev: npm run build
-prod: npm run prod

 ## Editing
-In order to edit complete the following sections
+The Pathfinder Community sheet must be edited/developed within a specific environment.
+Sheetworkers have been separated into various modules of js based on their specific section of the sheet or by function.
+In order to edit complete the following sections;
-### Install Git (If you don't have it already)
+### Install Git (If you don't have it already) or Install
 #### Windows
 Download the latest release from https://git-for-windows.github.io/ and install it

-### Install Node 6.9.5 (Any node >6.9 should work)
+### Install Node (skip if you are going to setup Visual Studio Code for editing.
+See Below.)
 #### Windows
-1. Download and install the latest setup from https://github.com/coreybutler/nvm-windows/releases
+1. Download and install latest version of Node Version Manager(NVM) from https://github.com/coreybutler/nvm-windows/releases
 2. Open a new git bash (you can not use one which was opened before nvm is installed)
-3. Run `nvm install 6.9.5`
+3. Run `nvm install latest`
+4. Run `nvm list available` Note the version you want to use.
+Latest version should be fine.
-4. Run `nvm use node 6.9.5`
+4. Run `nvm use node <include version#>`

-#### Linux/Mac
+#### Linux/Mac (adjust node version as needed)
 1. Run `curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.0/install.sh | bash`
 2. Close and reopen your terminal
 3. Run `nvm install 6.9.5`